ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 The VDF controls the speed of mining with new mining "seeds" available at 1 second intervals.
 To keep up with the network your CPU must be able to maintain this 1 second cadence while calculating the VDF.
 For that the CPU needs to support [hardware SHA2 acceleration](https://en.wikipedia.org/wiki/Intel_SHA_extensions).
 Additional cores will not improve VDF performance as VDF hash calculations are sequential and therefore limited to a single thread on a single core.

-For more information on VDF, including connecting to a VDF server or running your own VDF server, see [Mining VDF](vdf.md).
+For more information on VDF, including connecting to a VDF server or running your own VDF server, see the [VDF Guide](vdf.md).

 ## Running the Miner